oradian/monohash/README.md

 !yarn-error.log
 ```

+In plain English, thih hash plan instructs MonoHash to perform the following:
+1) Position yourself into the `/foo` frontend project, and consider this as the anchor for all future directives
+2) Include all the files inside the `/resources` folder, and also use the `Jenkinsfile` in the root of the repository
+3) Now also include all the files in the actual `/foo` directory ...
+4) With the exception of the blacklisted entries such as `node_modules/` or `docs/` directories

+Now, to elaborate on the hash plan:

 There are three control characters in .monohash hash plan:
 `@` - defines the relative paths for all the following instructions